gokulkarthik/codec-latent-denoiser/docs/notes.md

 * Used **`JacobLinCool/VoiceBank-DEMAND-16k`** from Hugging Face Hub: \~12k training / ~800 test pairs of noisy/clean speech.
 * Chose this dataset for its **ease of loading and pairing**.
-* If not available, fallback would have been **creating noisy data via low-bitrate codec re-encoding** (as suggested in the take-home brief).
+* If not available, fallback would have been **creating noisy data via low-bitrate codec re-encoding**.

 ---